Wei Zifu: Family background and early years

 Wei Zifu was born of humble means to a serf family.
 She was the fourth child and the youngest daughter of a lowly housemaid/servant at the household of Princess Pingyang (平陽公主), Emperor Wu's older sister.
-Her father presumably died around the time of her birth, as there were little historic records of most of her family members.
+Her father presumably died around the time of her birth, as there were few historic records of most of her family members.
 Her younger half-brother Wei Qing, born not long after her, was an illegitimate child from an extramarital affair by her mother with a low-level official serving the Princess's household.
-When Wei Zifu was still young, she was recruited as a singer at the princess' estate, where she was also trained in dancing and the four arts.
+When Wei Zifu was still young, she was recruited as a courtesan at the princess' estate, where she was also trained in dancing and the four arts.
+Wei Zifu was good at singing and composing, she also had beautiful long hair.